beagrep, grep 2G source code in 2 seconds

 This picture is generated for the adb sub-project in android code.
 You

-can see which functions are calling adb_connect, and which functions
+can see which functions are calling adb_connect

 are called by it.